NKI Nettstudier

 NKI, co-located with the Norwegian College of Elite Sport.

-NKI Fjernundervisning is a Norwegian correspondence school, established in 1959.
+NKI Nettstudier (formerly NKI Fjernundervisning) is a Norwegian correspondence school, established in 1959.
 The school was formerly a part of NKI Norsk Kunnskaps-Institutt AS, but since 2007, is part of the company Anthon B Nilsen.
 The school is located at Nadderud in Bærum.

 NKI offers postal and Internet studies in courses from upper secondary school, post-graduate studies and university college studies.